uc-cdis/gen3-user-doc/docs/user-guide/guide-overview.md

 ## User Guide Overview
 * * *

-This documentation includes the following user guides for assisting contributors with submitting their data to the Gen3 data commons and accessing their data:
+<p style="text-align:left">This documentation includes the following user guides for assisting contributors with submitting their data to the Gen3 data commons and accessing their data:</p>

 * [How to submit your data to the Gen3 data commons](/user-guide/data-contribution/)